OleksandrBogovyk/checksum-verifier/README.md

 Advanced CVU (Checksum Verifier Utility)
 ---
-CVU is an open source software for calculating checksum and verifying file integrity.
-You can save detailed information to text file (*.txt), as example *.ISO-file checksum for further integrity confirmation.
+Advanced CVU is open source GUI software for calculating checksum and verifying file integrity.
+All datailed information can be saved to text file, as example *.ISO-file checksum and other information for further integrity confirmation.

-It uses Java Runtime Environment (JRE) 8.
+Java Runtime Environment (JRE) 8 is required.

 Supported checksums:
 - MD5 (Message Digest 5)